Can It Prevent the Flu or a Cold?

 Try to take it easy.
 Rest gives your body a chance to recover.
 Your immune system works best when it isn’t in overdrive.

 If you have a fever, skip the workout.
-People usually run one for 2 to 5 days when they have the flu.
+People usually run a fever for 2 to 5 days when they have the flu.
 It means your body is battling the infection.
 A high temperature pulls moisture out of your body.
 So does a workout.
 If you get too dried out, it could delay your recovery.

 Also, the flu is contagious.
 You can spread it to others for up to 7 days after your symptoms start.
 If you work out around other people, wait until your fever breaks and stays down on its own for at least 24 hours before you go back to your routine.